-On 18 March 2011, the SSAC completed an Improvements Implementation Plan [PDF, 248 KB].
-This plan outlines the approach developed jointly by the SSAC Support staff and the ICANN Board's Structural Improvements Committee (SIC) to implement the 33 recommendations outlined in the January 2010 Final report of the ICANN Board SSAC Review Working Group.
+- The first organizational review was conducted by JAS Communications whose Final Report was delivered in May 2009.
+In response, SSAC conducted a self‐review exercise, which resulted in a coherent and comprehensive SSAC report to the Working Group, delivered in June, 2009.
+Subsequently, SSAC Support staff and the ICANN Board's Structural Improvements Committee (SIC) produced an Improvements Implementation Plan to implement the 33 recommendations outlined in the January 2010 Final report of the ICANN Board SSAC Review Working Group.
 This plan conforms to all guidance contained in the ICANN Board's Resolution 2010.06.25.05 that the SIC will, in coordination with staff, provide the Board with final implementation plans to conform with the measures recommended by the SIC to address the conclusions and recommendations in the final report of the Board Security and Stability Advisory Committee review Working Group.
 All elements of the plan were completed as of 18 March 2011.

 Who are the Members of the Committee?